-As the state capital of New South Wales, Sydney attracted over 4 million international visitors and over 10 million domestic visitors last year.
+As the state capital of New South Wales, Sydney attracted over 4 million international visitors and over 10 million domestic visitors each year.
 The trend continues to rise as Sydney is one of the cities that has it all.
-From the modern metropolis city centre, the vast green spaces to unspoilt beaches, Sydney is truly one of the world’s best cities.
+From the modern metropolis city centre, the vast green spaces to unspoilt beaches, Sydney is truly one of the best solo travel destinations.

-Why Sydney is great for a solo female traveller
+- Sydney is a safe city for solo female travellers

-And speaking of multiculturalism, having many cultures in a city is especially great for foodies!
-There are so many types of cuisine to choose from.
-From the best Asian cuisine like Chinese, Vietnamese, Thai and Japanese to European flavours like Italian and French, you can sample any type of cuisine you want.
-And if you are a vegetarian and vegan, there are lots of excellent vegetarian and vegan restaurants as well.
+- Sydney is a fantastic city for foodies!
+From the best Asian cuisine like Chinese, Vietnamese, Thai and Japanese to European flavours like Italian and French, you can sample any cuisine you want.
+And there are lots of excellent vegetarian and vegan restaurants as well.

-Travellers will fly into Sydney Airport, which is only 8km from Sydney CBD.
+Solo travellers will fly into Sydney Airport, which is only 8km from Sydney CBD.
 The easiest way to get to the city from the airport is to take the Airport Link.
-The train costs $17.84AUD (with the Opal Card) going to Central Station, and the journey takes 13 minutes only
+The train costs $19.53AUD (with the Opal Card) going to Central Station, and the journey takes only 13 minutes.

 But because of the vast distances, it takes a bit of time to travel between cities.
 For example, it takes about 12 hours to get from Melbourne to Sydney on an overnight train.